pkinif/jenkins_setup/README.md

 # Jenkins Setup for Local Development

 Welcome to your **local Jenkins setup**!
 In this project, you will set up and maintain your own Jenkins server running inside Docker.
-Follow the instructions carefully.
+Follow the instructions carefully!

 ## 🔹 Pre-requisites